vrtulka23/scinumtools/docs/source/units/quantities.rst

    (Quantity(1.200e+00 au), Quantity([1.
 2. 3.] [c]))

-In the above example classes ``Unit`` and ``Constant`` are called as functions that return correspondent quantities.
+In the above example, classes ``Unit`` and ``Constant`` are called as functions that return correspondent quantities.
-They can be also initialized as objects, and one can access individual qantities via its parameters.
+They can also be initialized as objects, and one can access individual quantities via its parameters.

 .. code-block::